TVXQ: 2003: Formation

 Max Changmin, the youngest at age fifteen, was the fourth to join the new band.
-Micky Yoochun, who started his training only a few months before the group's official debut in December 2003, was the last member to make the cut.
+Micky Yoochun, who started his training only a few months before the band's official debut in December 2003, was the last member to make the cut.
 The boys received phone calls from Lee and were told to attend a photo shoot session, which turned out to be a briefing for their upcoming debut.
 To build group chemistry, the members moved into a small dormitory room arranged by their management.
-After a few weeks of training and rehearsals, they recorded their first song "Thanks To" and performed it at the S.M.
-New Face Showcase.
-Yunho was appointed as the group's leader.
+After a few weeks of training and rehearsals, they recorded their first song "Thanks To" and performed it at the SM New Face Showcase.
+Yunho was appointed as the band's leader.

-During their early recording sessions, the group was offered some tentative names to use: SM5, Dream Team, O Jang Yuk Bu (Korean: 오장육부; Hanja: 五臟六腑; literally "The Five Visceras and the Six Entrails"), Jeon Meok Go (short for Jeonseoleul Meokgo Saneun Gorae; 전설을 먹고 사는 고래; literally "A Whale That Eats Legends"), and Dong Bang Bul Pae (동방불패; 東方不敗), the Korean name for the Chinese wuxia character, Invincible East.
+During their early recording sessions, the band was offered some tentative names to use: SM5, Dream Team, O Jang Yuk Bu (Korean: 오장육부; Hanja: 五臟六腑; literally "The Five Visceras and the Six Entrails"), Jeon Meok Go (short for Jeonseoleul Meokgo Saneun Gorae; 전설을 먹고 사는 고래; literally "A Whale That Eats Legends"), and Dong Bang Bul Pae (동방불패; 東方不敗), the Korean name for the Chinese wuxia character, Invincible East.
 They decided on Dong Bang Bul Pae, and even obtained permission to use the name from Film Workshop, but the name was later rejected by their management because the Hanja was not aesthetically pleasing.
 Their name was subsequently finalized to Dong Bang Shin Ki (동방신기; 東方神起), which was suggested by Lee's acquaintance.

 TVXQ made their first public appearance and debut on December 26, 2003, in a BoA and Britney Spears showcase, where they performed their debut single "Hug" and an a cappella rendition of "O Holy Night" with BoA.

-2004–05: Debut and early years
+2004–2005: Debut and early years

 The group released the physical single of "Hug" on January 14, 2004.
 The single debuted at number thirty seven on the monthly MIAK chart selling less than 5,000 copies.
 On February 6, 2004, TVXQ made their official television debut at the Mnet and KM cable music program Music Tank, where they performed "Hug" and "O Holy Night".
 The following day, they performed on SBS's Inkigayo.